YashWadhvani/JavaProgramsSem4/README.md

 26. Write a java program using try-catch block to handle java.lang.ArrayIndexOutOfBoundsException
 27. Write a java program using throw keyword to throw custom exception.
 28. Write a java program using throws keyword to handle custom exception.
+29. Write a java program to showcase how multithreading allows multiple tasks to be executed simultaneously by printing a count from 1 to 5 with a 1-second delay between each count.